AppsFlyer/donkey/README.md

 ## TODO
-- Add support for middleware
 - TESTS!
+- Implement debug mode
 - Client implementation
 - Check about using OpenCensus rather than DropWizard for metrics
+- Documentation
+- Examples
+- README
+- Setup CI

 ========================================

 ## DONE
+- Add support for middleware
 - Metrics are not working
 - Use Spec 'assert' instead of 'conform'.
 - Path variables are not working - 404